Mushfiqur Rahim: National captain (2011–2018)

-On 20 September 2011, Rahim was named Bangladesh captain, taking over from Shakib Al Hasan after a disappointing tour of Zimbabwe.
+On 20 September 2011, Mushfiqur Rahim was named Bangladesh captain, taking over from Shakib Al Hasan after a disappointing tour of Zimbabwe.
 The announcement was made midway through the BCB Cup, a tournament involving the senior Bangladesh team, Bangladesh A, and a side made up of academy players.
-Rahim had already been captaining Bangladesh in the tournament on a temporary basis.
+Mushfiqur Rahim had already been captaining Bangladesh in the tournament on a temporary basis.
 The competition was won by Bangladesh A.

 In 2011, West Indies toured Bangladesh in October for a T20I, three ODIs, and two Tests.
-In his first international match as captain, Rahim produced a Man-of-the-Match performance, scoring 41 not out from 26 balls to help his team to victory.
-Desptire T20I win, Bangladesh lost the ODI series 2–1.
-Rahim was Bangladeshi's leading run-scorer with 100, including a fifty.
+In his first international match as captain, Mushfiqur Rahim produced a Man-of-the-Match performance, scoring 41 runs not out from 26 balls to help his team to victory.
+Despite T20I win, Bangladesh lost the ODI series 2–1.
+Mushfiqur Rahim was Bangladesh's leading run-scorer with 100 runs, including a fifty.
 The following month, Pakistan toured for three ODIs and two Tests.
-Bangladesh lost the ODI series 3–0, and Rahim managed just 12 runs from three innings.
+Bangladesh lost the ODI series 3–0, and Mushfiqur Rahim managed just 12 runs from three innings.